nilearn/nilearn/CONTRIBUTING.rst

 * Features introducing new dependencies will generally not be accepted.

-* Downloaders for new atlases are welcomed if they comes with an example.
+* Downloaders for new atlases are welcome if they comes with an example.

 * Downloaders for new datasets are usually discouraged.
 We will consider adding fetchers only for light datasets which are needed to demo and teach features.

-Exhaustive criteria used in the review process are detailed in the contribution guide below.
+Exhaustive criteria used in the review process are detailed in the **contribution guide below**.
 Be sure to read and follow them so that your code can be accepted quickly.

 Who makes decisions